climatempo/challenge-accepted/PROJECT_ENGLISH.md

 * `ELASTIC_USER=[elastic user]`
 * `ELASTIC_PASSWORD=[elastic password]`

-You can create a `.env` file on the `/server` folder to declare these variables.
+You can create a `.env` file on the `/server` folder to declare these variables in.

 Go to challenge root and type:
 ```shell